alcaideredb/JavaFXTest/README.md

 # Warning
 As of the moment the tests haven't been fixed yet.
-When attempting to build it please run
+When attempting to build it please run one of the following commands:
 * mvn package -DskipTests
 * mvn package -DskipTests=true
-or
 * mvn package -Dmaven.test.skip=true